JerimiahOfficial/Discord-Bot-Base/README.md

 # Discord-Bot-Base
  A base for creating a discord bot.

-# Read the following steps before reporting bugs!
+# Read the following before reporting bugs!
 ### Program to use
 This bot has only been tested on VS Code, expect it to not work in any other enviroment.